top of page

 Doctor Of Chiropractic (D.C.) - Los Angeles College of Chiropractic

-Growing up, my parents, both realtors, worked really hard slowly improving homes to rent out for their retirement.
+Growing up, my parents—both realtors—worked incredibly hard, slowly improving homes to rent out for their retirement.

-I worked for them when they needed help with general cleaning, cutting up and removing dirty carpet, landscaping and light repair work as a young boy.
-Unfortunately when lifting a heavy roll of carpet, I severely injured my lower back, I could feel a deep strain or tearing of the disk in my lower back.
-I was 14 years old.
+As a young boy, I helped them when needed with general cleaning, cutting up and removing dirty carpet, landscaping, and light repair work.
+Unfortunately, while lifting a heavy roll of carpet, I severely injured my lower back.
+I could feel a deep strain—almost like a tearing of a disc.
+I was only 14 years old.

-Over the next few days my lower back pain was not getting any better.
+Over the next few days, my lower back pain did not improve.

-My back was shooting pain down my leg and was increasing in severity.
-Not getting better.
-I could barely stand up straight, sitting was painful and I could not find any position to get relief.
-My back injury/condition continued to worsen, my disk continued to bulge and swell, so that I had pain shooting down the back of my thighs down into my calf.
-The pain was an odd mixture of both severe pain in my back and leg pain and numbness to the rear of my thigh.
-I was told that it was sciatica and it would go away.
+I began experiencing shooting pain down my leg, and it continued to worsen.
+I could barely stand up straight, sitting was painful, and I couldn’t find any position that gave me relief.
+My condition kept deteriorating as the disc bulged and swelled, sending pain down the back of my thighs into my calf.
+The pain was a mixture of intense back pain, leg pain, and numbness in the back of my thigh.
+I was told it was sciatica and that it would go away.

-The torn, damaged bulged disk in my lower back worsened to the point that the nerve was severely compressed leading to me having mild bladder control issues.
-This was a problem at 14 years old!
+However, the damaged, bulging disc worsened to the point that it severely compressed the nerve, leading to mild bladder control issues—which was alarming at 14 years old.

-This experience and how I used chiropractic to manage my future flare-ups motivated me to become a chiropractor.
+That experience—and how chiropractic helped me manage future flare-ups—inspired me to become a chiropractor.

-I went to school at Arizona State University, then earned my chiropractic degree from the Los Angeles College of Chiropractic in 1988.
+I went on to attend Arizona State University and later earned my chiropractic degree from the Los Angeles College of Chiropractic in 1988.

-I had a desire to learn about wellness early on and my continued focus has been on the biomechanical causes of lower back and neck pain and working on the underlying factors that cause and contribute to back and neck pain.
-In my practice, I emphasize addressing both muscular and bony conditions that are causing the muscular, joint and disk discomfort.
-And get people back on there feet.
+From early on, I developed a strong interest in wellness.
+My focus has been on identifying the biomechanical causes of lower back and neck pain and addressing the underlying factors that contribute to them.
+In my practice, I emphasize treating both muscular and structural issues that lead to discomfort—helping people get back on their feet.

 "Like car maintenance, I believe in addressing and if possible fixing the issues that are causing the pain, not just covering the warning light."